 Prepare Your NYC Apartment for PhotosPrepare Your NYC Apartment for Photos

 Though sprucing up your apartment involves a bit of investment on your end, it will attract more interested and committed buyers.
 Also, you will have more negotiating power during the contract phase when your home is in pristine condition.
 Finally, if you want to get the most out of your home’s market value, then you should beautify your home’s interior and give your walls a fresh coat of paint.
 All of these touch-ups will make your home’s photos more appealing to prospective buyers.

 Assumedly, at this point, you’ve already handled any significant repairs and renovations.
-Now is not the time to start dealing with those termites or leaking roof.
-NYC is a buyer’s market now so no matter how small a problem may seem it needs to be fixed.
-It might even be worthwhile hiring a home inspector to look the apartment over for any issues you mightn’t have noticed.
+Now is not the time to start dealing with those termites or leaking roofs.
+NYC is a buyer’s market now, so no matter how small a problem may seem, it needs fixing.
+It might even be worth hiring a home inspector to look at the apartment for any issues you mightn’t have noticed.
 Common minor repairs include:

 - Leaky faucets

 - Doors that don’t close properly

 Now with the apartment decluttered and all minor repairs seen to it’s time to make the place shine.
 This cleaning calls for far more than your usual weekly or day-to-day cleaning.
 It could take days, and you may want to consider hiring professional help.
 Leave no stone unturned and give serious attention to everything.